Home » Days » Countdown to Australia Day? (2027)

 The Historical Significance of January 26th

-The date itself marks the anniversary of the arrival of the First Fleet in 1788.
+The date marks the anniversary of the arrival of the First Fleet in 1788.
 On this day, Captain Arthur Phillip raised the British flag at Sydney Cove, establishing the colony of New South Wales.
-For the burgeoning British settlement, this was a day of foundation, the beginning of modern Australia as we know it.
+For the early British settlement, this signaled the beginning of what would become modern Australia.

-For decades, it was primarily a New South Wales-based anniversary.
-It wasn’t until 1935 that all Australian states and territories adopted the name “Australia Day,” and it wasn’t made a consistent national public holiday until 1994.
-The day was intended to foster a sense of unity and national pride, a time to reflect on what it means to be Australian.
+For decades, it remained largely a New South Wales anniversary.
+It was not until 1935 that all Australian states and territories adopted the name “Australia Day,” and it became a consistent national public holiday in 1994.
+The intention was to build a sense of unity and national identity, offering time to reflect on what it means to be Australian.

 A Day of Mourning: The Indigenous Perspective

-However, for the Aboriginal and Torres Strait Islander peoples, the nation’s First Peoples, January 26th has a very different meaning.
-It is not a day of celebration but a day of mourning.
-It is known by many as “Invasion Day” or “Survival Day.”
+However, for Aboriginal and Torres Strait Islander peoples, the nation’s First Peoples, January 26th holds a very different meaning.
+It is widely referred to as “Invasion Day” or “Survival Day.”

 “The raising of the British flag signified the beginning of dispossession, violence, and the devastating loss of land, culture, and life.”

-The consequences of colonisation are felt deeply and intergenerationally to this day.
-From this perspective, celebrating on this particular date is seen as deeply insensitive and painful, as it ignores the trauma that began from that moment onward.
+The effects of colonisation continue to be felt across generations.
+From this viewpoint, celebrating on this date is seen as painful, as it overlooks the trauma that began at that moment.

 The Evolving National Conversation

-In recent years, the conversation around Australia Day has moved from the periphery to the mainstream.
-What was once a quiet discussion is now a very public and passionate national debate.
+In recent years, discussion around Australia Day has moved firmly into the public sphere.
+What was once a quieter debate is now widely discussed across media, workplaces, and communities.

-This is reflected in the growing support for #ChangeTheDate movements.
-The argument is not against having a national day of celebration, but about choosing a date that is inclusive and one that all Australians can celebrate without pain.
-Proponents suggest alternative dates, such as Federation Day (January 1st) or May 9th, when the first Federal Parliament was opened.
+This shift is reflected in the growing support for #ChangeTheDate movements.
+The argument is not against having a national celebration, but about selecting a date that all Australians can observe without distress.
+Suggested alternatives include Federation Day (January 1st) or May 9th, when the first Federal Parliament opened.

-Conversely, others argue that the date is an immutable part of history and should be retained.
-They see it as a day to honour the achievements of modern Australia, from its British origins to its diverse, multicultural present.
-For them, changing the date feels like erasing history rather than learning from it.
+Others maintain that the date is a fixed part of the nation’s history and should remain.
+They view it as an opportunity to recognise modern Australia’s development—from its British beginnings to its multicultural present.
+For them, altering the date feels less like progress and more like rewriting the past.

 Finding Common Ground: What Unites Us?

-Many communities are finding ways to acknowledge the full story of the day.
-Survival Day dawn services and events are held across the country, celebrating the resilience, endurance, and rich culture of the world’s oldest living continuous cultures.
-These events often feature Indigenous music, art, and storytelling, offering a powerful counter-narrative.
+Many communities now seek ways to acknowledge the full history of the day.
+Survival Day dawn services and events are held nationwide, honouring the endurance and cultural richness of the world’s oldest continuing cultures.
+These gatherings often feature Indigenous music, art, and storytelling.

 Indigenous Culture Celebration Image